appsmithorg/appsmith-docs/website/docs/advanced-concepts/custom-authentication.md

 # Build Custom Authentication

-You can build custom authentication and integrate your Appsmith applications with any authentication provider.
-Using third-party services, you can create sign-up and sign-in flows that meet your application's needs.
-This guide walks you through the process of establishing a secure connection between Appsmith and your authentication API.
-This ensures that user credentials and access to your applications remain protected.
+This guide walks you through the process of building custom authentication and integrating your Appsmith applications with any authentication provider.

 ## Prerequisites
-- A configured authentication service that you will integrate with Appsmith.
+- A configured authentication service or a database with user credentials that you will integrate with Appsmith.
-- An Appsmith app with a home page.

 ## Set up signup flow
 To configure a signup flow for custom authentication, follow these steps: